 Here are some general guidelines for BTU sizing based on your home:

-While BTUs are a good guideline, there are a few other factors you should consider before rushing to book an AC installation, like sun exposure, insulation, ceiling height and number of residents, especially in Calgary’s hot and dry climate.
+While BTUs are a good starting point, there are a few other factors to consider before rushing to book an AC installation.
+As part of any proper guide to select an air conditioner in Calgary, things like sun exposure, insulation, ceiling height, and the number of people in your home all play a role in how effectively your system cools your space—especially in Calgary’s hot and dry climate.

 Other Factors to Consider Before Installing an AC in Calgary

-Calgarians know that we experience a range of extreme temperatures, from deep freezes in the winter to sweltering heat in the summers.
+Calgarians know we experience a range of extreme temperatures, from deep freezes in winter to sweltering heat in summer.
 Air conditioners need to work harder during those peak summer months to keep your home cool.

 Sun Exposure

-If your home is situated to receive a lot of direct sunlight, it can be significantly hotter than a home with shade or trees surrounding your home.
+If your home is situated to receive a lot of direct sunlight, it can be significantly hotter than a home with shade or trees surrounding it.
 The amount of sun exposure your home gets may influence the size of both your AC and furnace.

 Insulation

 A well-insulated home will keep your space cool in the summer and warm in the winter because heat and cool air won’t seep out.
-How well your attic floor is insulated can make a significant difference in the efficiency of your HVAC system.
+The insulation of your attic floor can significantly affect the efficiency of your HVAC system.
 Attics tend to absorb a lot of heat from the sun during the summer, ultimately heating up your home.
 A larger AC would compensate for the additional heat coming in through the attic.

 Ceiling Height